The path to becoming elite starts with proper skating form!

 Common skating form flaws include;

-No knee bend - Lack of knee bend or being too upright, which robs a player of power and a long, fluid stride length.
+No knee bend - Lack of knee bend or being too upright robs a player of power and a long, fluid stride length.

 The good news is all of these flaws are correctable If a player can get those three B's in line!

-In the image to the left, note the pronounced knee bend of the lead leg (90 degrees), the forward body lean (good forward momentum), and full leg extension of the push leg.
+In the image to the left, note the pronounced knee bend of the lead leg (90 degrees), the forward body lean (good forward momentum), and the full leg extension of the push leg.
 Keeping the knee bent forces the push leg to get full extension, which increases power, speed, and efficiency versus shorter, choppy strides.
 Additionally, the knee bend provides balance compared to a player skating too upright.
 Once again, we call your attention also to the forward body lean, which increases momentum.
-As aforementioned, the proper body positioning provides positive forward momentum, and also observe in this photo the player's head is up (not down) which provides proper balance.
+As aforementioned, the proper body positioning provides positive forward momentum, and also observed in this photo, the player's head is up (not down), which provides proper balance.

-After all, a player's head is one of the heaviest parts of the body.
-If a player's head shifts downward too much it becomes increasingly heavier (as the illustration to the right shows) which can leave a player off balance.
-Remember, a good bend should always come from the knees, not the waist, as the latter (along with your head down) makes a player top heavy and off balance.
+After all, a player's head is one of the body's heaviest parts.
+If a player's head shifts downward too much, it becomes increasingly heavier (as the illustration to the right shows), which can leave a player off balance.
+Remember, a good bend should always come from the knees, not the waist, as the latter (along with your head down) makes a player top-heavy and off-balance.

 In the image below, we take a look at the same three B's but from a side view.
-Again, note the player is not upright but possesses good forward bend, coming from the knees, and not the waist, with his head up providing proper balance.
-Also, note the front knee bend is at 90 degrees forcing that full stride extension from the push leg which subsequently produces maximum power and speed.
+Again, note the player is not upright but possesses good forward bend, coming from the knees and not the waist, with his head up, providing proper balance.
+Also, note that the front knee bend is at 90 degrees, forcing that full stride extension from the push leg, which produces maximum power and speed.

-As a player, skating was always been my strength and at an early age my mind was also very analytical, so I used to study (and then emulate) how players did things, whether it was hockey striding, baseball swing mechanics, or even golf swing mechanics (still trying to master that one lol!)
+As a player, skating has always been my strength.
+At an early age, my mind was also very analytical, so I used to study (and then emulate) how players did things, whether it was hockey striding, baseball swing mechanics, or even golf swing mechanics (still trying to master that one, lol!)

-Once a player can effectively skate with good form they can use that skill to improve other areas of their game, for example, puck protection.
-In our article entitled, Use your edges, speed and/or strength to protect the puck, we highlight how good edge work (the result of good skating form) can be a useful tool in protecting the puck and creating more scoring opportunities for yourself as well as teammates.
+Once players can effectively skate with good form, they can use that skill to improve other areas of their game, such as puck protection.
+In our article entitled, Use your edges, speed, and/or strength to protect the puck, we highlight how good edge work (the result of good skating form) can be a useful tool in protecting the puck and creating more scoring opportunities for yourself as well as teammates.

-If you're an involved coach or parent I urge you to take some pictures or videos of your player skating and then reference back to these pictures and point out to your player the differences in what they are doing versus what they should be doing ... after all, kids are visual learners!
+Suppose you're an involved coach or parent.
+In that case, I urge you to take some pictures or videos of your player skating and then reference back to these pictures and point out to your player the differences in what they are doing versus what they should be doing ... after all, kids are visual learners!